maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% hint title="3.4.
 Note" %}}

 Banach spaces do not necessarily have a Schauder basis.
 The reason for this is technical and out of scope.
 Additionally, not all normed vector spaces that have a Schauder basis are Banach spaces, because they may not be complete.
-But for the remainder of this piece, completeness can be comfortably assumed.
-Indeed, most of the time anyone talks about a Schauder basis in a practical context, it spans a complete space (such as $\ell^p$).
+But for the remainder of this article, completeness can be comfortably assumed.
+Indeed, most of the time anyone talks about a Schauder basis in a practical context, it spans a Banach space (such as $\ell^p$).

 {{% /hint %}}